MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-access-database-errors.md

 >If the Access Database Engine bit version you install is different from your Microsoft Office bit version, your Office applications won't be able to use the Access Database Engine.

 <a name="situation-2-the-access-database-engine-bit-version-32-bit-or-64-bit-is-different-from-your-power-bi-desktop-bit-version"></a>
-## Access Database Engine bit version different from Power BI Desktop bit version
+## Access Database Engine bit version is different from Power BI Desktop bit version

 This situation usually occurs when the installed Microsoft Office version is 32-bit and the installed Power BI Desktop version is 64-bit.
 The opposite can also happen, and the bit version mismatch occurs in either case.